The Jewelry of Pompeii

 Jewelry discovered in a bag carried by a woman who perished in the town of Oplontis near Pompeii, 79 CE (Soprintendenza Speciale per i Beni Archeologici di Napoli e Pompei)

-Given the chaos of the eruption and the evacuation, and among the skeletons found huddled in groups, it is often impossible to precisely determine which jewelry belonged to which person.
-Therefore, it is difficult to determine what any specific piece of jewelry may indicate about the wealth, status, or identity of the people who wore it.
+Given the chaos of the eruption and the desperate attempts to escape, it is often impossible to determine precisely which jewelry belonged to which person.
+This makes it difficult to draw firm conclusions about the wealth, status, or identity of the people who wore these pieces.

 Melted lump of coins and ancient Roman gold jewelry found in Herculaneum near Pompeii